emissary-ingress/emissary/user-guide/getting-started.md

 ## 3. Assign a DNS name (or not)

+Navigate to your new IP address in your browser.
 Assign a DNS name using the providor of your choice to the IP address acquired in Step 2.
 If you can't/don't want to assign a DNS name, then you can use the IP address you acquired in step 2 instead.

 ## 4. Complete the install